 What is dental floss?

-Dental floss is a special type of thread.
+Dental floss is a special type of thread used to clean the teeth.
 It is very strong and can be used for cleaning spaces between teeth which cannot be reached by toothbrushes.

 Why is flossing important?